laduplessis/viroinf-hiddensee/datasets/README.md

 - Control group (from the Lafayette area) sequence names start with LA

 For technical replicates, sequences containing BCM in the name were sequenced at Baylor College of Medicine and sequences with MIC in the name were sequenced at the University of Michigan.

+## H3N2 dataset
+Dataset of 86 aligned Influenza/A hemagglutinin (HA) gene sequences (1698 bp) from New York sampled over multiple flu seasons.
+The dataset is a subsample of the dataset used in Rambaut et al ([Science 2008](http://www.nature.com/nature/journal/v453/n7195/full/nature06945.html)).